 Bashful has a secret crush on Snow White, but can rarely stammer out much more than “Oh, gosh,” when he finds himself the subject of her attention.

-He loves sugar and flowers, plays an instrument, and appreciates beauty.
-Need we say more?
+Bashful loves sugar and flowers, plays an instrument, and appreciates beauty.
+Need I say more?

 6. Jiminy Cricket (Pinocchio)